 Although you'll get the living area you need, don't expect a big payback on your investment.
-According to "Remodeling Impact Report" from the NATIONAL ASSOCIATION OF REALTORS®, an attic bedroom remodel returns a modest 53% of the original cost of construction.
+According to "Remodeling Impact Report" from the NATIONAL ASSOCIATION OF REALTORS®, an attic bedroom remodel returns 75% of the original cost of construction.

 Payback, however, is only part of the story.
-The overwhelming majority of homeowners who responded to the "Report" gave their attic conversion project a Joy Score of 9.5 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest — and almost 80% said they had a greater desire to be at home since remodeling the upper level of their home.
+The overwhelming majority of homeowners who responded to the "Report" gave their attic conversion project a joy score of 10 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and one the lowest.
+And 100% said they had a greater desire to be at home since remodeling the upper level of their home.

 Here’s how to make sure your new attic bedroom is a pleasant, quiet retreat with adequate storage, sound insulation, and safety equipment.

 Because attic bedrooms often are positioned above other bedrooms, you’ll need to “deaden” the sound between floors.
 Here are your options to quiet down a 15-foot-by-15-foot attic bedroom floor: